 Per AI assisted search, a family of 4 with an income less than $64,296 per year in Oregon qualifies for SNAP benefits.
 Income could be higher when income deductions – for housing, medical care, and so – are taken into account in determining “net income”.
 However, in order to qualify, assets must be very minimal.

-The value of the SNAP food benefits could be in the $900 to $1000 per month range (but may be much less too).
-The amount varies widely depending on family size, income and what state the recipient lives in.
-Many recipients may receive far less than the amount indicated above and may require much lower income that shown above.
-Some states require some participants to work or seek work or engage in up to 80 hours of volunteer activity per month.
+The value of SNAP food benefits varies widely depending on family size, income and what state the recipient lives in.
+Many recipients, depending on situation and the state they live in, may receive little and may require a very low income.
+Some states require some participants to work, seek work or engage in up to 80 hours of volunteer activity per month.
 (See this summary from AARP: How SNAP Works and Who Qualifies for Food Assistance)

 Those who qualify for SNAP benefits may be eligible for other benefit programs: 9 Other Programs SNAP Recipients May Be Able to Get – Food Stamps Program.
 These benefits include: